aregtech/areg-sdk/README.md

 **AREG IoT SDK** (or **AREG SDK**) is a _framework written in C++_ that simplifies multitasking and service enabled applications development for embedded and/or high-end machines.

-Materially, AREG SDK enables _mist computing_ at the edge of the network, where devices connect to fog not only as traditional clients, but as ultra-small logical servers that provide services to execute either device specific or a narrow range of tasks. _Service enabled_ embedded applications make IoT devices an integral part of IoT fog.
-The key importance of such a model are capabilities of embedded devices to provide and discover services used by applications in the network.
+AREG SDK enables _mist computing_ at the edge of the network, where devices connect to fog not only as traditional clients, but as ultra-small logical servers that provide services to execute device specific or a narrow range of tasks.
+Our agenda is to make AREG powerful, but lightweight and easy to use embedded and IoT device application development framework.

-The project _AREG_ has been started as a simple asynchronous multithreading module to communicate with a machine in a digital twin project, and it has grown as a mist computing framework.
-Our agenda is to make AREG powerful, but lightweight and easy to use embedded and IoT edge device application development framework, which supports various operating systems and communication channels.
 We focus on technologies to help software developers to focus on application business logic.

 ### General

 With the help of AREG framework developers can implement service enabled multitasking applications running on embedded and/or high-end machines with 32- or 64-bits operating systems such as Linux (_POSIX API_) or Windows (_Win32 API_).
-The inter-process communication (_IPC_) is based on a multicast routing communication model, which has a combined features of client-server and publish-subscribe network communication models.

-AREG framework forms a mesh of services distributed in virtual nodes, where the system has no interest about the physical location of the service to trigger requests.
-It can be used to develop a single multithreading or complex multi-process application running on one or several machines.
-The architects may easily balance computing resources by distributing services between processes and this will remain transparent for software developers as they would write codes for a single process or even in a single thread.
+The inter-process communication (_IPC_) is based on a multicast routing communication model that helps to form a mesh of services, which is fully handled by the system.
+So, the architects may balance computing resources by distributing services between processes and software developers as they would write codes for a single process or even in a single thread.

 Ideally, AREG framework is used in multi-processing projects or in the projects where connected Things within a network need to communicate in real-time mode.